dwavesystems/dwave-ocean-sdk/docs/overview/formulation.rst

-There are many ways of mapping between a problem---chains of amino acids forming 3D structures of folded proteins, traffic in the streets of Beijing, circuits of binary gates---and a quadratic model to be solved (by sampling) with a D-Wave system, a :term:`hybrid` solver, or locally on your CPU.
+There are many ways of mapping between a problem---chains of amino acids forming 3D structures of folded proteins, traffic in the streets of Beijing, circuits of binary gates---and an objective function to be solved (by sampling) with a D-Wave system, a :term:`hybrid` solver, or locally on your CPU.
 The :ref:`Getting Started examples <gs>` given here show some simple objective functions to help you begin using Ocean tools.